 First of all when buying fresh artichokes chose those that feel heavy for their size and if you press them just above the stem, where the heart of the artichoke is, it should be firm, with tightly closed leaves and tender stalks.

-Cut off the stem of the artichoke, up to the base but do not discard.
+Cut off the stem of the artichoke, up to the base but do not discard it.

 Remove any leaves that are hard around the base of the artichoke.

-Cut off the top 1/3 of the artichoke because the lower part is not edible.
+Cut off and discard the top 1/3 of the artichoke and discard the leaves because that part is not edible.